Albert Einstein is revered as one of the most intelligent men in history, but one of the most brilliant things he ever said was very straightforward.

 Still, you should pay attention to how long a house has been sitting on the real estate market.
 The longer a house has been sitting on the real estate market, the more likely it is overpriced.

 Have all the other houses for sale nearby already been sold?
-If one or two houses are left unsold in a neighborhood where many others have already been sold, then it is a dead giveaway that the lingering unsold houses are overpriced.
+If one or two houses are left unsold in a neighborhood where many others have already been sold, then it's a dead giveaway that the lingering unsold houses are overpriced.

 If a house for sale has been on the market for months or years, the seller may be more amenable to negotiations that benefit the buyer more.
-Whatever you, don't just pay the asking price – aggressively negotiate.
+Whatever you do, don't just pay the asking price, aggressively negotiate.

 The word "value" is a relative term that has a different meaning to different people, especially homebuyers.